jsjoeio/joeprevite.com/content/blog/2020-03-06-rust-learning-plan-and-chapter-1-notes/index.md

 I’ve heard the term “binary executable.”
 I know what “binary” means and I know what “executable” means, but I highlighted this anyway.
 In layperson terms, it means the computer can read and execute it without anyone’s help.

 ### Compile before you run, you must
-When I learned JavaScript, the whole compiled vs. runtime lingo didn’t make sense to me.
-I thought, “What do you mean it’s interpreted at runtime?”
-Well, now I get it.
-JavaScript is an interpreted In JS, we write it and then run it.

-When I learned JavaScript, I never fully understood the whole compiled vs interpreted lingo.
+When I learned JavaScrpt, I never fully understood the whole compiled vs interpreted lingo.
 Well, now I have a basic understanding.
-In most cases, a JavaScript engine (like V8) [ “compiles JavaScript code into machine code at execution by implementing a JIT (Just-In-Time) compiler.” ](https://blog.sessionstack.com/how-javascript-works-inside-the-v8-engine-5-tips-on-how-to-write-optimized-code-ac089e62b12e) Notice though, the JS engine does this, not the developer.
+In most cases, a JavaScript engine (like V8) [“compiles JavaScript code into machine code at execution by implementing a JIT (Just-In-Time) compiler.”](https://blog.sessionstack.com/how-javascript-works-inside-the-v8-engine-5-tips-on-how-to-write-optimized-code-ac089e62b12e) Notice though, the JS engine does this, not the developer.

 In Rust (and many other languages), there is a compile step that you, the developer, must do.
 So you must compile your code before you can run it.